In some Christian circles today there is a huge emphasis on the demonic realm and “deliverance” ministries.

-TB Joshua is a so-called prophet of God in Nigeria.
-A large part of his ministry is exorcism.
-This “man of God” lays his hands on the faithful and rebukes the demons.
-There is the usual vomiting, crying and falling.
-He exorcises the demons of alcoholism, depression, poverty, sickness and whatever other bad spirit you may unknowingly have.
+TB Joshua was a so-called prophet of God in Nigeria.
+A large part of his ministry was exorcism.
+This “man of God” laid his hands on the faithful and rebuked the demons.
+There was the usual vomiting, crying and falling.
+He exorcised the demons of alcoholism, depression, poverty, sickness and whatever other bad spirit you may have unknowingly had.

 I was in a car accident when I was 10 years old and as a result walk with a bit of a limp.
 A few years ago a well-meaning Christian asked if he could pray for me.
 I agreed as prayer is always a good thing.
 However, in his prayers he attempted to rebuke the Spirit of infirmity in me and demand my healing from God.
 I stopped him mid-prayer and said thanks but no thanks.

 God permitted, according to his good purposes, the accident I was in and I’m sure God would have healed my limp by now if he wanted to.
-The irony of this brother’s prayer was that he was rebuking an “evil” spirit, but it was something that God permitted in the first place.
+The irony of this brother’s prayer was that he was rebuking an “evil” spirit, but it was something that God permitted in the first place (Romans 8:28).
 He was calling good, evil.

 Another example of this type of thinking is that in many churches there are all night prayer vigils aimed at achieving so-called spiritual “breakthroughs” where believers seek to “breakthrough” Satanic stronghold in their lives.

 The list goes on.